chevere/docs/packages/router.md

 ## Route

 Route is the building block for Router, on its most elemental representation it defines a path that will be routed to a HTTP endpoint.
-In the example below, the [run method](https://chevere.org/packages/action#main-logic) of `WebGetController` will be executed when resolving requests to `GET /`, after passing `CorsMiddleware`.
+In the example below, the [main method](https://chevere.org/packages/action#main-method) of `WebGetController` will be executed when resolving requests to `GET /`, after passing `CorsMiddleware`.

 ```php
 use function Chevere\Router\route;